csete/qthid/README.txt

 Qthid is a small control application for the Funcube Dongle devices.
 It is an evolution of the qthid002 package by Howard Long G6LVB.

-This version 4.1 is a special branch to add quick support for the Funcube Dongle Pro+ (see http://www.funcubedongle.com/?page_id=1073).
+This version 4.1 is a special version that adds support for the Funcube Dongle Pro+ (see http://www.funcubedongle.com/?page_id=1073).
 The original Funcube Dongle Pro is not supported by this version.

 Qthid uses the HIDAPI cross platform library by Signal 11 Software (http://www.signal11.us/oss/hidapi/).
 All the required files are bundled with qthid and no installation of the library is required.